Hareesh061/ReachInbox.ai_Task/README.md

 **Want to run this code in your Machine**
 1. Clone the repository
+2. Install needed dependencies
-2. Run `npm start` to start the application
+3. Run `npm start` to start the application

 Note: This task is not completely done because of the timeline.
 I have other tasks to complete at the same time.
 How much is possible, that is completed.
 As part of this task, I learned new things, and thanks for this opportunity.